 Hans Rosling was a young guest student in India when he first realized that Asia had all the capacities to reclaim its place as the world's dominant economic force.
 At TEDIndia, he graphs global economic growth since 1858 and predicts the exact date that India and China will outstrip the US.

-Hans Rosling reframes 10 years of UN data with his spectacular visuals, lighting up an astonishing — mostly unreported — piece of front-page-worthy good news.
+Hans Rosling reframes 10 years of UN data with his spectacular visuals, lighting up an astonishing -- and under-reported -- piece of front-page good news: We're winning the war against child death.
 Along the way, he debunks one flawed approach to stats that blots out such vital stories.